DanyalAhmad2003/HCI/README.md

 We recommend running it through Visual Studio Code using the "Live Server" extension after it has been downloaded.

 Some of the current limitations in the app include: not displaying an actual workable qr code for earning rewards.
 Also a generic message with common eletronic parts is displayed when a user scanns their device using the "Scanner" feature.
-Also, due to the lack of a database feature in the app, adding new deivces to the EcoBin network does not actualy save it when the app reruns.
+Also, due to the lack of a database feature in the app, adding new devices to the EcoBin network does not actualy save it when the app reruns.